Click to view briefing as a PDF

 - Over 250 organisations - including Amnesty International UK, The Church of Scotland and RSPB - signed an open letter calling for Starmer to reject Rosebank.
 Our campaign has also received the support of over 700 scientists and experts, 400 faith leaders, dozens of MPs and MSPs from every major political party, trade unionists, healthcare workers, farmers, young people, parents, fuel poverty campaigners and public figures.

 - Rosebank faces opposition from across the political spectrum.
-46 MPs and 11 MSPs have officially signed the Stop Rosebank Pledge, and the Scottish Parliament had a dedicated parliamentary debate over the climate impacts of the field in November.
+62 MPs and 12 MSPs have signed the Stop Rosebank Pledge, and the Scottish Parliament had a dedicated parliamentary debate over the climate impacts of the field in November.

 Stop Rosebank MSP Pledge